-Each evening during the project, the Burn Boss will report acres burned to the dispatch center (or AICC when local dispatch centers are closed).
-Dispatch centers are responsible for notifying adjacent dispatch centers and AICC that burns are being implemented and for reporting burns and acres to AICC so that the information may be included in the Daily Situation Report.
+Each evening during the project, the Burn Boss will report acres burned to the assigned dispatch center.
+The assigned dispatch center is responsible for notifying adjacent dispatch centers and AICC that a burn is being implemented and for reporting acres to AICC so that the information may be included in the Daily Situation Report.